 Biography

-I am an Australian with a diverse background in delivering social services, as a primary producer, and in public administration including 8 years as a court appointed magistrate.
+I am a U.S. citizen with dual Australian citizenship.
+I have a diverse background in delivering social services, as a primary producer, and in public administration including 8 years as a court appointed magistrate.
 I obtained a masters degree in Sociology from Texas State University in 2007, and since then I have been employed as a Senior Lecturer by the department of sociology at Texas Texas State University.
-Currently I am ABD in Ph.D. in Adult, Professional and Community Education.
+I am ABD in the Ph.D. program in Adult, Professional and Community Education.

 Research Interests